The psychology of saving and starting a positive savings habit

 Have you ever wondered why you spend – or save – the way you do?

-You might be surprised to know that there’s actually a little bit of science behind it.
-Of course, what we do with our money can be influenced by lots of different things.
-Our own personal financial situation, whether we were exposed to budgeting tactics growing up, or even our understanding of how finances really work, can all have an impact on our ability to save.
-And we can’t forget about wider economic events like the cost of living crisis, that also play a part.
+You might be surprised to know that there's little bit of science behind it.
+Lots of different things can influence what we do with our money.
+Our financial situation, whether we were exposed to budgeting tactics growing up, or even our understanding of how finances really work, can all have an impact on our ability to save.
+And we can't forget about wider economic events like the cost of living crisis too.

 - The Bandwagon effect – doing something because others are doing it